GreyKeenan/dukesup/index.md

 Finally, each turn, if your FIEF is face-up and you have no DUKES, you can add a single DUKE back.
-You cannot add both of your DUKES back, and you cannot add new DUKES when your FIEF is face-up.
+You cannot add both of your DUKES back, and you cannot add new DUKES when your FIEF is face-down.

 You are not allowed to exchange your FIEF.